Equivalent Systems for Differential Equations with Polynomially Distributed Delay: Delay differential equations

 with parameters $\theta,p > 0$ and a normalising constant $C>0$.
 Let $p \ge 1$ be an integer.
-A linear chain technique yields an equivalent system of ODEs associated to the DDE~\eqref{dde}, where the solution~$y$ is one component in a solution of the ODEs, see~\cite{cassidy,nevermann-gros}.
-Consequently, numerical methods for ODEs can be used, see~\cite{butcher}.
+In this case, the distribution is also called an Erlang distribution.
+A linear chain technique yields an equivalent system of ODEs associated with the DDE~\eqref{dde}, where the solution~$y$ is one component in a solution of the ODEs; see~\cite{cassidy,nevermann-gros}.
+Consequently, numerical methods for ODEs can be used; see~\cite{butcher}.

 We study the case of a polynomial~$g$ on a compact interval $[a,b]$.
-Thus the weight function exhibits the general form
+Thus, the weight function exhibits the general form

 with $\alpha_n \neq 0$.
 An important class of probability distributions with polynomial density is the beta distribution.
 The probability density function